pyscaffold/pyscaffold/docs/migration.rst

 #.
 Use ``git status`` to check for untracked files and add them with ``git add``.

 #.
 Potentially, use ``git difftool`` to check all overwritten files for changes that need to be
    transferred.
-Most important is that all configuration that you may have done in ``setup.py`` by passing parameters to ``setup(...)`` need to be moved to ``setup.cfg``.
-You will figure that out quite easily by putting your old ``setup.py`` and the new ``setup.cfg`` template side by side.
+Most important is that all configuration that you may have done in ``setup.cfg`` by passing parameters to ``setup(...)`` need to be moved to ``setup.cfg``.
+You will figure that out quite easily by comparing your old configuration with the new ``setup.cfg`` template.
    Checkout the `documentation of setuptools`_ for more information about this conversion.
-   In most cases you will not need to make changes to the new ``setup.py`` file provided by PyScaffold.
+   In most cases you will not need to make changes to the build configuration files provided by PyScaffold.
    The only exceptions are if your project uses compiled resources, e.g. Cython.

 #.
 If you have any pre-existing `git tag`_ in your repository history, you will